johannesmik/neurons/docs/intro/srm_network.rst

                         [0, 0, 0]])

 .. note::
     The weight array should be a float array.
-So get sure to write at least one float entry (like '1.') or create it using np.array([....], dtype=float).
+So make sure to write at least one float entry (like '1.') or create it using np.array([....], dtype=float).

 Preparing a spiketrain
 ----------------------

-Without any initial spikes, our model wouldn't do nothing!
+Without any initial spikes, our model would do nothing!

 So let's define some spikes for our neurons: